Alexhuszagh/rust-lexical/lexical-core/README.md

 Lexical uses unsafe code in the back-end for performance, and therefore may introduce memory-safety issues.
 Although the code is fuzzed and tested under Valgrind, no guarantees are made and you should use lexical-core at your own risk.

-Finally, for non-decimal (base 10) floats, lexical's float-to-string implementation is lossy, resulting in rounding for a small subset of inputs (up to 0.1% of the total value).

 # Implementation Details

 ## Float to String